Terms of Service

 Acceptable Use Policy

 - netBlazr Small Business Plan and Business Internet Services are designed for commercial use 24 hours a day for general internet use including streaming, web surfing, e-mail access, and all other possible online activities.
-Small Business Plan and Business Internet Services customers are allowed to host public servers, use static (public) IPv4 addresses, and consume bandwidth up to a monthly data consumption threshold of 1 Terabyte (“TB”).
-Use of the service in excess of 1T per month is subject to bandwidth limitations by netBlazr.
+Small Business Plan and Business Internet Services customers are allowed to host public servers and use static (public) IPv4 addresses.
 Connection speeds for netBlazr Small Business Plan and Business Internet Services customers are not guaranteed and will fluctuate based on network demand.

 - netBlazr Dedicated Circuits are designed for commercial use 24 hours a day for general Internet use including streaming, web surfing, e-mail access, and all other possible online activities.
 Dedicated Circuit customers are allowed to host public servers, use static IPv4, and consume unlimited bandwidth.
 Connection speeds for Dedicated Circuit customers are committed information rates and will not fluctuate.